-Calling commit on the connection object in Oracle batching not only commits operations in batches that have been processed, but also issues an implicit sendBatch call to process all pending batches.
-So commit effectively commits changes for all operations that have been added to a batch.
+Calling the commit method on the connection object in Oracle batching not only commits operations in batches that have been processed, but also issues an implicit sendBatch call to process all pending batches.
+So, the commit method effectively commits changes for all operations that have been added to a batch.